-As a foreigner living the expat life you have the fabulous opportunity to go shopping in new and exciting places.
+As a foreigner living the expat life you have the fabulous opportunity to go shopping in new and exciting places like exotic foreign markets.
 Yes, I can hear your groans coming from various dark corners of the globe.
 I know you don’t all live in Singapore or Dubai or Paris, and some of you ache for the joy of exploring big, luxury shopping emporiums, but trust me, fascinating shopping experiences can be had in other places.
-Such as Makola market in Accra, the capital of Ghana, West Africa.
+Such as sprawling, tropical African markets . . . .

 Photo © Andrea Papitto

-I know, dear readers, that you slavishly read every word I write, so you are aware of course that I moved to Moldova in Eastern Europe a few months ago.
-Having visited the central market in the capital Chisinau (see last week’s post) I could not help remembering the very different market in Ghana, West Africa, where I happily expated for a number of years.
-So, allow me to offer you here the re-posting of a story about my sweaty shopping adventure in a tropical market.
+I know, dear readers, that you slavishly read every word I write, so you are aware of course that my expat traveling life has landed me in France.
+The markets here are fabulous.
+The ambiance!
+The food!
+The yummy cheeses and crusty breads and wonderful mushrooms and local honeys . . .
+Anyway, having visited my local open air market for the first time again after many months of Covid restrictions, I could not help remembering the very different market in Accra, Ghana, West Africa, where I happily expated for a number of years.
+So, allow me to offer you here the re-posting of a story about one of my many sweaty shopping adventures in the fabulous Makola Market in Accra.
 (Fortunately the smells don’t move through cyberspace.)

 THE EXPAT GIRLS GO SHOPPING

 One morning over coffee my friends Tara and Natalie and I plan a trip to Makola market.
 Tara from Canada is in need of bead supplies for her jewelry-making business.
 Natalie from the USA needs a wedding dress.
 Instead of a wedding at home in California, she and her man Max prefer a Ghanaian ceremony here.
 Contemporary Ghanaian fashion being stunning, Natalie covets a locally designed gown, and what better place than Makola market to buy fabric?